 The messages have to be contextually relevant and timed appropriately, and to achieve that the program designer has to (a) understand the patient journey, and (b) have the appropriate technology features available to support that.

-One of the greatest compliments we have received at CareSpeak* is for a breast cancer support program where physicians reported back to the program sponsor that their patients were saying how well timed many of the messages were based on what they were experiencing on therapy.
+One of the greatest compliments we have received at OptimizeRx is for a breast cancer support program where physicians reported back to the program sponsor that their patients were saying how well-timed many of the messages were based on what they were experiencing in therapy.